 Bombay Chutney or Besan Chutney is a curry-like dish made using chickpea flour and spices.
-It is a great side dish for poori, dosa, idli, chapathi or roti.
+It is a great side dish for poori, dosa, idli, chapati or roti.
 Here is how to make it.

-This chutney which is also called Besan Chutney or Kadalai Maavu Chutney is a South Indian chutney that is made of gram flour.
+Bombay Chutney which is also called Besan Chutney or Kadalai Maavu Chutney is a South Indian chutney that is made of gram flour.

 Glam flour is cooked along with green chilies and tomato and a tadka is given to spice up the chutney.

 This chutney is very popular down South especially in Andhra Pradesh and Tamil Nadu.

 Whenever you are making something like Dosa, Idli, or Paratha for breakfast, serve it with Bombay Chutney and it will make your breakfast even more delicious.

 This is a great gluten-free and vegan option to serve along with your breakfast dishes.

 The vegetables in this chutney give this chutney a nice crunch when served along with any of your breakfast items.

 Also if you are bored of your regular South Indian chutneys, you should definitely give this one a try.